 If you’ve landed on this page it means you’re likely considering buying a golf impact bag and want to know the answer to that question, along with getting some advice on which impact bag you should purchase.

 If that is you, then keep reading!
 Because in this article I’ll take you through why impact bags can improve your ball striking, how to use them, and also review the three best golf impact bags on the market.

-In summary, the best golf impact bags available in 2021 are:
+In summary, the best golf impact bags available today are:

 - Dr Gary Wiren’s Golf Impact Training Bag